When it comes to investing your money, there are countless brokerages and advisors from which to choose.

 Personal Capital also gives its users the ability to link their existing accounts to track spending, portfolio performance, net worth, retirement progress, and the accruing fees.

 The retirement paycheck feature also helps investors plan their withdrawals when they retire, including tax-optimized withdrawal strategies.
-This way you can make the most of your money and pay less taxes over time.
+This way you can make the most of your money and pay less in taxes over time.

 The signup is pretty fast and will require you to provide information including your address, name, telephone, email, social security number, date of birth, and other details.